 For parents of young children

-Due to the rise in COVID-19 cases, our office is closed to the public.
+Due to the pandemic, our office is closed to the public.
 The CCR team is available during our regular business hours to assist you by phone, email, fax, and mail.
 You can also use the drop box in the alley located behind our building to leave us paperwork.
 If you would like to pick up paperwork, we have a stacker with scholarship forms located outside our office door.
 If you have questions about what forms you may need, please contact us by phone or email in advance so we can prepare a packet for you.